srivishp/Kendo-React/README.md

-This is a sample React JS web application which explores the UI features offered by Kendo React and Material UI.
+This is a sample React JS & SASS web application which explores the UI features offered by Kendo React and Material UI.

 # Getting Started with Create React App